 A second thing to consider is the model of the Storage Pod.
-In 2012, the only Storage Pods that were deployed were Version 2.0, Version 3.0 was not used until February 2013.
+In 2012, Version 2.0 was the only Storage Pod deployed; Version 3.0 was not used until February 2013.
 So all of the 3TB drives deployed in 2012 were installed in a Storage Pod 2.0 system.
 In the case of Seagate, the 3TB drives installed in 2012 performed reasonably well during the first and second years of operation; 2.7% of the drives in service failed in 2012 and a total of 7.7% of the drives deployed in 2012 had failed through the end of 2013.
 It was in 2014 that the drives seemed to “hit the wall.”

-Conversely, as noted above we also deployed 2,511 HGST drives, all into Version 2.0 Storage Pods.
-To date they have not shown any signs of “hitting the wall,” with just 4.1% of the drives failing as of the March 31, 2015.
+Conversely, as noted above, we also deployed 2,511 HGST drives, all into Version 2.0 Storage Pods.
+To date, they have not shown any signs of “hitting the wall,” with just 4.1% of the drives failing as of March 31, 2015.

 Adding to this is the fact that 300 of the Hitachi 3TB drives deployed in 2012 were external drives.
 These drives showed no evidence of failing at a higher rate than their internal counterparts.

 This brings us to the final thing to consider, the drives themselves.
 The drives in question were produced beginning in Q3 of 2011.
 It was during this period that the Thailand Drive Crisis began.
-As a reminder up to 50% of the world’s hard drive production was affected by the flooding in Thailand beginning in August 2011.
-The upheaval that occurred to the hard drive industry was well documented.
-The drive manufacturers generally did not discuss how specific drive models were impacted by the Thailand flooding, but perhaps the Seagate 3TB drives were impacted more than other models or other vendors.
-One thing is known, nearly every manufacturer reduced the warranty on their drives during the crisis with consumer drives like the Seagate model ST3000DM001 being reduced from 3 years to 1 year.
+As a reminder, up to 50% of the world’s hard drive production was affected by the flooding in Thailand beginning in August 2011.
+The upheaval that occurred to the hard drive industry was well-documented.
+The drive manufacturers generally did not discuss how specific drive models were impacted by the flooding in Thailand, but perhaps the Seagate 3TB drives were impacted more than other models or other vendors.
+One thing is known—nearly every manufacturer reduced the warranty on their drives during the crisis with consumer drives like the Seagate model ST3000DM001 being reduced from three years to one year.